caiyuqing/Open-DPSM/Regional weights illustration/readme.md

 This illustration is made for readers for are interested in the mechanism of how the model extracts regional weights.

-You are acting as the model.
-Your task is to find the best combination of regional weights in a artifical pupil and luminance change data.
+You will act as the model and your task is to find the best combination of regional weights in a artifical pupil and luminance change data.
 The procedure is exactly the same what the model does!

 It has two formats.
 Both will open the same plot.

 - For those who don't use Python, a .exe form of the GUI can be found on https://osf.io/qvn64/.
 Download *interactive_illustration.zip* and unzip it.
 Then run *Open-DPSM.exe*.
 The executable file will take about 10 seconds to open.

-- A code form: interactive_illustration_simple.py
+- A code form: interactive_illustration_simple.py in this folder.

 ## Packages
 The illustration depends on those packages: [numpy](https://numpy.org/install/), [scipy](https://scipy.org/install/), [matplotlib](https://matplotlib.org/stable/users/installing/index.html).
 Install them first.